 1. Take a lesson in history: Dr. Pio Valenzuela Ancestral Residence

+Our first stop is, of course, about the history of Valenzuela.
 The city got its name from one of its great sons, Dr. Pio Valenzuela, a young medical doctor and the leader of the Philippine revolutionary movement, the Katipunan.
 Dr. Valenzuela was born and raised in this town, which was formerly called Polo.
 According to the history books, Valenzuela was part of the triumvirate that led the movement, which included Andres Bonifacio and Emilio Jacinto.
 Valenzuela was in charge of the revolutionary publication “Ang Kalayaan” where he wrote several articles under his nom de plume.
 The house where he lived and died still stands to this day, on Veliilla Street in the village of Pariancillo Villa.
 Visitors, however, may be limited to view the house from the street as the premises is off-limits to the public.

 Dr. Pio Valenzuela Ancestral Residence